Amiga 500: Reception and sales

 The Amiga 500 was the best-selling model in the Amiga family of computers.
 The German computer magazine Chip awarded the model the annual "Home Computer of the Year" title three consecutive times.
 At the European Computer Trade Show 1991, it also won the Leisure Award for the similar "Home Computer of the Year" title.

 Owing to the inexpensive cost of the Amiga 500 in then price-sensitive Europe, sales of the Amiga family of computers were strongest there, constituting 85 percent of Commodore's total sales in the fourth quarter of 1990.
 The Amiga 500 was widely perceived as a gaming machine and the Amiga 2000 a computer for artists and hobbyists.

 It has been claimed that Commodore sold as many as six million units worldwide.
 However, Commodore UK refuted that figure and said that the entire Amiga line sold between four and five million computers.
 Indeed, Ars Technica provides a year-by-year graph of the sales of all Amiga computers.

+The machine is reported to have sold 1,160,500 units in Germany (including Amiga 500 Plus sales).